Join the Solve M.E. Legacy League

-You can support the Solve ME/CFS Initiative (SMCI) during your lifetime and through a legacy gift made in your estate plan.
+You can support the Solve ME/CFS Initiative (Solve M.E.) during your lifetime and through a legacy gift made in your estate plan.
 Many planned gifts may also provide significant tax-saving benefits.
+See below for helpful estate language for a specific bequest.

-SMCI urges you to consult your attorney, financial planner or accountant regarding specific tax and financial implications of your charitable contributions.
+Solve M.E. urges you to consult your attorney, financial planner, or accountant regarding specific tax and financial implications of your charitable contributions.

 Everyone needs a will.
 A will provides for the orderly transfer of assets according to your wishes after your death.
 People who die without a will relinquish the right to designate assets, and may also forfeit a greater portion of their estates to the IRS.
 With careful estate planning, you can provide for your loved ones, meet your tax obligations and still express your values by giving to your favorite causes.

-Many people, including those living with ME/CFS, their friends and family members, and others, have chosen to express their commitment to conquering ME/CFS by remembering the Solve ME/CFS Initiative (SMCI) in their will.
+Many people, including those living with ME/CFS, their friends and family members, and others, have chosen to express their commitment to conquering ME/CFS by remembering the Solve ME/CFS Initiative (Solve M.E.) in their will.

 - You may name the Solve ME/CFS Initiative in a general bequest for a set dollar amount or percentage of your estate, or to receive a specific asset.
 Your estate is entitled to an estate tax deduction for the value of your bequest to the Solve ME/CFS Initiative.

 - Or consider naming the Solve ME/CFS Initiative as a contingent beneficiary of assets designated for a loved one.
-Should the primary beneficiary named in your will predecease you, SMCI, rather than the state, will receive that part of your estate.
+Should the primary beneficiary named in your will predecease you, Solve M.E. rather than the state, will receive that part of your estate.

 The correct legal designation: